KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 adjusting their resonance across layers and dimensions,
 until the final coherence is reached.

-There is no judgment at this level,
+There is no judgment at this stratum,
 only the echo of veritable pattern
 resonating inward
 toward the unconditioned.